 Tips for Finding Vacation Home Rentals

 If you never thought about renting a villa for a reunion, or really aren’t sure how, it’s not as hard as you might think.
-With the help of Mike Thiel of luxury rental company Hideaways International — an industry leader for more than 30 years — here are some tips on how to rent a villa that will fit the needs of you and your very posh family.
+Here are my tips on how to rent a villa that will fit the needs of you and your very posh family.

 1. Where to go?
-The first thing you want to think about is where you want to go and what you will do there.
+The first thing you want to think about is where you want to go.
+What will everyone in the family do there?
 Places with a tropical climate probably will be more expensive than others.

 3. Remember, research is your friend.
 Planning ahead will give you lots more choices, especially for the busy summer and holiday seasons and you can save a lot too.